rdo-infra/puppet-dlrn/README.md

 - Opening reviews in gerrit automatically on FTBFS
 - Sending mails on build failure
 Additionally, passive servers will redirect to buildlogs when users trying to access to current-passed-ci or current-tripleo

+####`enable_https`
+Enable ssl in apache configuration.
+Certificates are managed using Let's Encrypt service.
+Defaults to false.

 ### Class: dlrn::common